johnarban/tempo-lite/README.md

 This repository is for the "lite" js-only TEMPO data map viewer.

-It is based on code developed by @jfoster17 in [Jonathan's repo](https://github.com/jfoster17/jfoster17.github.io/commit/46cc5b425d7e8833ab7fa659dc165764595d3c73) and the commits that follow.
+It is based on code developed by @jfoster17 in [this repo](https://github.com/jfoster17/jfoster17.github.io/commit/46cc5b425d7e8833ab7fa659dc165764595d3c73) and the commits that follow.

 ## Developer quick start